JavaGT/wearetheuniversity.org/source/blog/2024/08/30/teu-update.md

 ---

 WHOA.
 This is interesting.
 It would seem that some solidarity busting is going on.
-Management knows that students support staff and have expliicitly told staff to not communicate with students regarding upcoming cuts to professional staff.
+Management knows that students support staff and have explicitly told staff to not communicate with students regarding upcoming cuts to professional staff.
 **"It would also not be appropriate for staff to engage with students or involve them in any responses or process relating to the proposal"**

 Also management is using two different inflation rates to justify their actions.
 One for staff pay and one for their own costs.